GTween Tweening and Animation Library for ActionScript 3

 (3D demo)

-gTween works with any numeric property of any object.
+GTween works with any numeric property of any object.
 You can use it to tween the volume of a sound, the size of an AIR window, 3D properties in PaperVision or Flash player 10, or the value of "foo" on a custom object type, as easily as you would tween the x property of a Sprite.

 You can set up a tween in a single line of code, or stick to using strictly typed properties.
-You can maintain references to your tweens, or create them and forget them - gTween intelligently manages tweens to prevent them from being garbage collected while they are active.
+You can maintain references to your tweens, or create them and forget them - GTween intelligently manages tweens to prevent them from being garbage collected while they are active.

 // unreferenced tween, in one line: